VaslavTchitcherine/video-feedback/README.md

 --crawl=\<float\>,\<float\>,\<float\>,\<float\>

+This operation does not correspond to anything in non-simulated video feedback, but can look nice.
-Pixel hue is interpreted as a polar angle, saturation and value combine linearly and bilinearly with the other parameters to define a resampling offset for each pixel, causing colors to crawl around.
+Pixel hue is interpreted as a polar angle, saturation and value combine linearly and bilinearly with the other parameters to define a resampling offset for each pixel.
+Colors crawl around.
 The idea is adapted from http://erleuchtet.org/2011/06/white-one.html

 --noise=\<float\>,\<float\>

+Noise is applied independently to each of the 3 channels of the RGB image.
+Noise is specified with a pair of parameters.
-The first value in the range [0,1] specifies how much noise is to be applied to each pixel.
+The first value in the range [0,1] specifies the noise level.
 For each color channel of each pixel a random number [-1,1], scaled by the first noise parameter, is added to that color value, if another independent random number in the range [0,1] generated for that pixel exceeds the value of the 2nd supplied parameter.
-So the first parameter can be thought of as the noise level, and the second a mutation parameter indicating what fraction of the color values will be mutated by noise.
+So the first parameter can be thought of as the noise level, and the second a mutation parameter indicating what fraction of the color channel bytes will be mutated by noise.

 --histeq

 Perform a histogram equalization.
-Use of --histeq as the final parameter avoids the possibility of the display converging to the fixed point of an all white or all black image.
+Use of --histeq as the final parameter usually avoids the possibility of the display converging to the fixed point of an all white or all black image.

 --invert